-Che-Lin Su develops and applies computational methods to study applications that arise in operations, economics, accounting, and quantitative marketing.
-His current research topics include empirical estimation of economics models, incentive problems with applications to executive compensation design and nonlinear pricing, and dynamic competition between firms.
+Che-Lin Su is interested in developing and applying computational methods to study applications that arise in operations management, economics, and quantitative marketing.
+His current research topics include empirical estimation of single-agent dynamic discrete choices models in call centers and health care settings and dynamic entry/exit games.

 With Christopher S. Armstrong and David F. Larcker, "Endogenous Selection and Moral Hazard In Compensation Contracts" Operations Research (2010).